-1 AFTER these things Elohim said unto Aḏam, “Thou didst ask of Me something from the garden, to be comforted therewith, and I have given thee these three tokens as a consolation to thee; that thou trust in Me and in My covenant with thee.
+1 After these things happened, Elohim said to Aḏam, “You asked Me for something from the garden to be comforted with, and I have given you these three tokens as a consolation to you so that you trust in Me and in My Covenant with you.

-5 Then Elohim commanded the three messengers, Michael, Gaḇri’ĕl and Rapha’ĕl, each to bring what he had brought, and give it to Aḏam.
+5 Then Elohim commanded the three messengers, Miḵa’ĕl, Gaḇri’ĕl and Rapha’ĕl each to bring what he had brought and give it to Aḏam.
 And they did so, one by one.

 6 And Elohim commanded Suriy’ĕl and Salathi’ĕl to bear up Aḏam and Ḥawwah, and bring them down from the top of the high mountain, and to take them to the Cave of Treasures.